cirosantilli/networking-cheat/apache.md

 ### DirectoryIndex

-What to do when user acesses a directory location:
+What to do when user accesses a directory location:

     DirectoryIndex index.html index.php /cgi-bin/index.pl